 Register for free and join the SimTrade community.

-As a SimTrader, your goal in this simulation is to hold at least 2,000 BestPizza shares at the end of the simulation.
+As a SimTrader, your goal in this simulation is to maximize your trading gains.

-The duration of the simulation is initially set to five minutes, which corresponds to a 24-hour day.
-Using the TimeLine, you can increase or decrease the simulation speed at any time.
+The duration of the simulation is initially set to 10 minutes, which corresponds to a 24-hour trading day.
+Using the timeline, you can increase or decrease the simulation speed at any time.

 Your grade for this simulation (100 points) takes into account the following elements: